Control 3.9: Microsoft Sentinel Integration

 Confirm control effectiveness by verifying:

-- Automation rules execute successfully on test alerts
+- Logic Apps automation playbooks execute successfully on test alerts with signed incident evidence

 - Hunting queries return results from recent agent activity